EXCLUSIVE-Hedge fund Citadel's commodity investments up more than $1 bln this year -sources

 Last year, Citadel's commodities business was up by at least $1 billion, boosted by strong gains in European natural gas and power trading.

-(Reporting by Devika Krishna Kumar in New York Editing by Alexandra Hudson)
+(Reporting by Devika Krishna Kumar in New York Editing by Alexandra Hudson and Nick Zieminski)

 ((devika.kumar@thomsonreuters.com; +1 646 223 6059; Reuters Messaging: devika.kumar.thomsonreuters.com@reuters.net))